Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Philippine labor laws

 All Filipino workers have fundamental working rights.
-As an employer or a recrutment agency, it is your job to comply with these laws and give your workers their due rights to ensure their safety and livelihood.
-According to the Philippine constitution, the following are the basic rights of Filipino workers.
+As an employer, you must comply with Philippine labor laws and give your workers their due rights to ensure their safety and livelihood.
+According to the local constitution, the following are the basic rights of Filipino workers.

 Equal Work Opportunities for All